preheader text examples

 There are at least five ways to use curiosity in any type of sales copy.

-But any good question does the same thing – it must be a question that the subscriber just cannot leave unanswered.
-A bad question would be something like, “Want to hear about our sale?”
-Uh.. no, I don’t.
-Go away.
-That’s not a curiosity-producing question.
+But any good question does the same thing—it must be a question that the subscriber just cannot leave unanswered.
+Something that goes beyond a yes-no dichotomy.
+Don’t ask a question subscribers can easily skip, such as, “Want to hear about our sale?”
+They could easily say, “Nope.”

 You can put the question in the subject, and then add intrigue in the email preview text.
 Or vice versa.